About the MBLEx

 1) Anatomy and Physiology

 The anatomy and physiology section on the MBLEx exam currently accounts for 11% of the test questions.
-Even though this is the shortest section of the massage exam, many other questions will rely on your understanding of anatomy and physiology in order to answer them correctly!
-The anatomy & physiology section of the exam includes content from 12 main systems of the body:
+Even though this is the smallest section of the massage exam, many other questions will rely on your understanding of anatomy and physiology in order to answer them correctly.
+The anatomy and physiology section of the exam includes content from the following body systems:

 2) Kinesiology on the MBLEx